Laws Related to Mental Harassment in India

 1. A man committing any of the following acts-

-Physical contact and advances involving unwelcome and explicit sexual overtures; or
+1. Physical contact and advances involving unwelcome and explicit sexual overtures or

-A demand or request for sexual favours; or
+2. A demand or request for sexual favours or

-Showing pornography against the will of a woman; or
+3. Showing pornography against the will of a woman or

-Making sexually coloured remarks shall be guilty of the offense of sexual harassment.
+4. Making sexually coloured remarks shall be guilty of the offence of sexual harassment.

-2. Any man who commits the offense specified in clause (i) or clause (ii) or clause (iii) of sub-section (1) shall be punished with rigorous imprisonment for a term which may extend to three years, or with a fine, or with both.
+2. Any man who commits the offence specified in clause (i) clause (ii), or clause (iii) of sub-section (1) shall be punished with rigorous imprisonment for a term which may extend to three years or with a fine, or with both.

-3. Any man who commits the offense specified in clause (iv) of sub-section (1) shall be punished with imprisonment of either description for a term which may extend to one year, with fine, or with both.
+3. Any man who commits the offence specified in clause (iv) of sub-section (1) shall be punished with imprisonment of either description for a term which may extend to one year, with a fine, or with both.

 D. Section 498A: Husband or relative of husband of a woman subjecting her to cruelty – Whoever, being the husband or the relative of the husband of a woman, subjects such woman to cruelty shall be punished with imprisonment for a term which may extend to three years and shall also be liable to fine.

-E. Section 509: Word, gesture or act intended to insult the modesty of a woman.—Whoever, intending to insult the modesty of any woman, utters any word, makes any sound or gesture, or exhibits any object, intending that such word or sound shall be heard, or that such gesture or object shall be seen, by such woman, or intrudes upon the privacy of such woman, shall be punished with simple imprisonment for a term which may extend to one year, or with fine, or with both.
+E. Section 509: IPC section 509 deals with word, gesture or act intended to insult the modesty of a woman.—Whoever, intending to insult the modesty of any woman, utters any word, makes any sound or gesture, or exhibits any object, intending that such word or sound shall be heard, or that such gesture or object shall be seen, by such woman, or intrudes upon the privacy of such woman, shall be punished with simple imprisonment for a term which may extend to one year, or with fine, or with both.

 3. Information Technology Act, 2000